Kitchen Design Five Layouts & The Triangle

 Single Wall Kitchen Layout.

 Single wall configuration… think small DC condominium kitchen design.
 Certainly think small.
 There is no work triangle it’s more like a working line with three work station in a row.
 If this configuration is large it’s long and skates may be necessary.
 The best way to improve this layout is to knock out the opposing wall.
 This may feel like you are losing your dining room but in today’s real estate market an open entertaining floor plan beats a dining room that is only used during the holidays.

 A single wall layout does not have to be small.
 For an example of a large single wall kitchen design with an island on Capitol Hill DC click to this project.

-A double wall kitchen design.
-Double parallel walls with a hallway in between an exterior door at one end; are often seen DC kitchen design remodels such as Columbia Heights, Petworth and Capitol Hill.
+A parallel wall kitchen design.
+Double parallel walls with a hallway in between an exterior door at one end; are often seen DC kitchen design remodels such in Columbia Heights, Petworth and Capitol Hill.
 Like the single wall the best improvement to a galley kitchen design is to knock down a wall and start making a larger space.
 Shifting the back door to the other side of that classic DC porch front will allow a number of better configuration a triangle, a triangle with an island.
 Even a single wall with an island if you don’t want to move the door.